What Is Structural Engineering?

 Some of the most prominent practitioners of structural engineering in modern times are:

-- Gustav Eiffel who helped build two of the most iconic landmarks in history: the Eiffel Tower and the Statue of Liberty in America
+- Gustav Eiffel who helped build two of the most iconic landmarks in history: the Eiffel Tower and the Statue of Liberty in New York, USA

 - Peter Rice with his Sydney Opera House